|

 designations,

-particularly when we use the label of "historical fiction" on
+especially when we use the label of "historical fiction" on

 The Grand Lodge of Masons in Maine in the US has begun an educational endeavor known as the Maine Masonic College.
 They are building book lists on various subjects including books that only tangentially relate to actual Masonic matters but which should, nevertheless, be considered by anyone wanting to be well-read.
 We encourage you to look at their website found here.
 Want to know about the other books we've read?
 Head to Library Thing and check us out!